Why you can’t effectively learn Excel 365 using a Video Tutorial

 Software that updates very frequently is bad for business productivity.
 For this reason, business users of both Windows 10 and Microsoft Office 365 are protected from constant “version shock” and are only updated with new features every six months (using the semi-annual update channel).

 Office (and Windows 10) versions targeted at home users cannot use the semi-annual update channel and must use the monthly update channel.
-This means that they may receive feature updates every month (and bug-fix/security updates several times each month).
+This means that they may receive feature updates a little earlier than business users.

-How we support (and will continue to support) Excel's new SaaS model in our training materials
+How we support Excel's new SaaS model in our training materials

 Software that uses the SaaS model creates new challenges for training and support.
 Here is The Smart Method’s strategy for supporting our Excel training materials: